-So once your Rottweiler begins training, you can expect your dog to pick up new commands, tricks, and skills very quickly.
-You can encourage even faster learning by offering lots of praise and playtime and treats and pats.
+So once your Rottweiler begins training, you can expect your dog to pick up new commands, tricks, and skills quickly.
+You can encourage even faster learning by offering lots of praise, playtime, treats, and pats.

-Your Rottweiler will naturally herd, guard, and protect you and your family, but you will need to teach your dog how to tell the difference between a friendly visitor or guest in your home and a potential threat or an intruder.
+Your Rottweiler will naturally herd, guard, and protect you and your family, but you will need to teach your dog the difference between a friendly visitor or guest in your home and a potential threat or an intruder.

-This will require lots of socialization in different settings with different types of people and other animals, as Your Home Security Watch states.
+This will require lots of socialization in different settings with different types of people and other animals.

 If your family includes other pets, it will be best to get a young Rottweiler puppy so you can socialize your puppy to see other pets as part of their “herd” rather than potential prey.

-An adult Rottweiler rescue dog may not be able to rewire its brain to resist chasing other family pets and potentially causing harm.
+An adult Rottweiler rescue dog may be unable to rewire its brain to resist chasing other family pets and potentially causing harm.

 Should You Get a Rottweiler Dog?

 There is no doubt that Rottweilers are very popular companion canines today.
-Many people choose this breed because they want a dog that will guard and protect them and their families.
+Many people choose this breed because they want a dog to guard and protect them and their families.

-But the only way to make sure your Rottweiler is able to do their job safely and well is to provide early, consistent and ongoing socialization and training.
-This takes a lot of time, patience, and persistence, especially during puppyhood.
+But the only way to ensure your Rottweiler can do their job safely and well is to provide early, consistent, ongoing socialization and training.
+This takes time, patience, and persistence, especially during puppyhood.

 Rottweilers also need a lot of daily walks, playtime, and exercise.
 This also requires a great deal of commitment and love of an active lifestyle.

-They are amazing canine athletes and eagerly participate in canine sports such as Schutzhund (IGP/IPO), rally, agility, obedience, scent work, and similar activities.
+They are amazing canine athletes and eagerly participate in canine sports such as Schutzhund (IGP/IPO), rallies, agility, obedience, scent work, and similar activities.